 As far as this information is personal, we use it only for the purpose of operating the website and to protect the confidentiality and integrity of the personal data processed with our IT systems (including for technical purposes of network communication, for error and fault detection as well as for defence against attacks).
 The legal basis for this data processing is Art.
 6 f para.
 1 lit. f GDPR.

 We will delete the IP address after 7 days at the latest.
 A personal reference can no longer be established from the remaining data.

 Furthermore, REMONDIS uses this information about usage behaviour in anonymous form for the purpose of designing and improving its website in line with requirements.
-You can find more information on this in the "Cookies" and "Google Analytics" sections.
+You can find more information on this in the "Cookies" section.

 This website uses SSL or TLS encryption for security reasons as well as to keep confidential content (e.g. orders and enquiries that you send to us, i.e. the website operator) secure while it is in transit.
 You can tell that the connection has been encrypted when the browser address changes from "http://" to "https://" and the padlock icon appears next to the address.